owlbarn/tutorial/book/symbolic/README.md

   Owl_symbolic_engine_onnx.save onnx_graph "test.onnx"
 ```

-Besides this simple DNN, we have also created the complex artchitectures such as ResNet, InceptionV3, SqueezeNet, etc.
+Besides this simple DNN, we have also created the complex architectures such as ResNet, InceptionV3, SqueezeNet, etc.
 They are all adapted from existing Owl DNN models with only minor change.
 The execution of the generated ONNX model is similar: